 For further information please visit: www.chester.ac.uk/careers

-The department recommends one of the following subjects:
+The Department requires one of the following subjects as essential for entry:

 |Irish/Scottish Highers:||B in 4 subjects, including Biology, Chemistry or Human Biology|